developerguidelines/tips/softwares.md

     suitable       for      use      in      scripts.

 dvtm

-dvtm   brings   the   concept   of  tiling  window management,  popularized  by  X11-window  managers like  dwm  to  the  console.
+    dvtm   brings   the   concept   of  tiling  window management,  popularized  by  X11-window  managers
+    like  dwm  to  the  console.
 As  a console window manager  it  tries  to  make  it easy to work with multiple       console       based      programs.

+dwb

+    dwb(1)    is   a   small   webbrowser   based   on WebKit     and    GTK    which    aims    to    be mostly                            keyboard-driven.